CyberSloths/ss-charity/README.md

 **SilverStripe Version used** : SS4

 ## Installation
-This installation process only needs to be performed once when cloning this repository to a local machine.
+The installation process only needs to be performed once when cloning this repository to a local machine.

+### Cloning Repository
 ```
 # Checkout the repo
 git clone git@github.com:silverstripeltd/project-skeleton.git <yourproject> -o skeleton